 Taxidermy for Sale - Reedbuck

-Stupendous African Reedbuck taxidermy shoulder mount.
+Nice African Reedbuck taxidermy shoulder mount.
+Left horn has been repaired approximately 2" from tip.
 Posed upright and alert with a turn of the head to the left.
 Beautiful thick hair in nice coloring of tan, beige and cream.
 Great detailing throughout.
 Horns are symmetrical and measure at 15".
 For the top notch taxidermy, the quality rating is "Excellent".
 This beautiful animal will make a great addition to home, office or trophy room decor.

 Scientific Name: ReduncaSize: 38" tall x 12" wide x 19" deep.

 Wall hanger is attached.
 Hangs from single screw.

 About the African Southern or Common Reedbuck - Redunca arundinum

 A brief description of the Reedbuck to help you with your taxidermy mount purchase.